-Never, ever would our product ever have to go on a cross-country road trip, or an airplane, as does the premium meat some of our competitors offer to ship you from places like Missouri or even Australia (!).
+Never, ever would our product ever have to go on a cross-country road trip, or an airplane, as does the premium meat some of our competitors offer to ship you from places like Missouri or even Australia / New Zealand (!).

 Minimizing Solid Waste

 This also means we're able to deliver your provisions in a single, reusable bag - not the padded cardboard monstrosities that our competitors who long-haul ship have to use.

 Regenerative Agriculture - Towards Improving Emissions and Soil Health

 There is a lot of contradictory data out there regarding the greenhouse gas impacts of cattle generally, and grass-finished cattle specifically, and people with different agendas cite different studies to serve their purposes.
 Here, we are compelled by the practices of our farmer partners, and by research that has demonstrated that raising and finishing cattle on 100% grass diets, while utilizing proactive grazing practices that emulate natural processes which can sequester some of the carbon that cattle produce, can lead to lower negative impacts than conventional grain-fed, feedlot-finished beef -- and potentially much lower.